sims-lab/CapCruncher/docs/running_the_pipeline.rst

 This section provides further details on how to run the pipeline.
-In essence the pipeline requires a working directory with correctly named fastq files and a :ref:`config.yml <Step 2 - Edit a copy of config.yml>` file that provides the pipeline configuration.
+In essence the pipeline requires a working directory with correctly named FASTQ files and a :ref:`config.yml <Step 2 - Edit a copy of config.yml>` file that provides the pipeline configuration.